-In the Israeli horror, The Golem (2018), a Israeli supernatural horror movie, filmmakers Paz Brothers adapt a tale about a monster that protects a Jewish community from hostile locals in 17th century Lithuania.
+In The Golem (2018), a Israeli supernatural horror movie, filmmakers Paz Brothers adapt a tale about a monster that protects a Jewish community from hostile locals in 17th century Lithuania.
 Although undeniably stylish and with a few outstanding moments, the movie struggles with pacing and the lack of an engaging antagonist who would provide contrast with the female lead, Hani Furstenbarg.

 According to the Jewish religion, a golem is an anthropomorphic creature that could be summoned by rabbis from inanimate matter, like soil.
-In the Bible, golems are told to be the protectors of the Jewish people.
-A most famous tale concerning these strange creatures was about rabbi Judah Löw ben Bezulel of Prague mentioned the creation of a golem in the 16th century when the local congregation was attacked.
-This story served as a basis for several films, for instance, a silent German film The Golem (1920).
+In the Bible, golems are known as protectors of the Jewish people.
+A most famous tale concerning these strange creatures was about rabbi Judah Löw ben Bezulel of Prague who conjured up a golem in the 16th century when the local congregation was attacked.
+Frankly, this story appeared in several films, for instance, the silent German film The Golem (1920).

 The Prague summoning appears as a prologue to The Golem (2018) too.
 Massacred bodies lie on the floor of a synagogue, where a rabbi attempts to control a gnarling shadowy figure standing at the altar.
 After that brief introduction to the monster, the Paz brothers relocate the story’s setting to Lithuania, where Hanna (Hani Furstenberg) – the protagonist of the movie – lives in a closed-off Jewish community.

 Hanna – the troubled protagonist of The Golem (2018)

-That is a curious turn made by the directors and their screenwriters.
-Hanna’s repressed emotions find a peculiar way out when her community is invaded by unfriendly neighbors, who are all struck by the dark plague.
-Played on an almost feminist note, Hanna takes the village’s safety into her own hands.
-She also has her own personal gain at stake, which is to connect with the creature that resembles the deceased son, the woman revives the old tale and summons a mighty protector.
+Hence when left with little direction other than grieving over her son, Hanna plots to seek a risky way out.
+When her community is invaded by unfriendly neighbors, who are all struck by the dark plague, Hanna takes the village’s safety into her own hands.
+Considering her own personal gain at stake, which is to connect with the creature that resembles the deceased son, the woman revives the old tale and summons a mighty protector.

-The drama is sensitively portrayed by actress Hani Furstenberg, whose worried eyes and concerned face capably transform into madness and dedication in no time.
+Actress Hani Furstenberg, whose worried eyes and concerned face capably transform into madness and dedication in no time, steals the show.
 Furstenberg beams with confidence, and makes up for a stand out among mostly b-league actors surrounding her.

 The Golem (2018) lacks a foreboding antagonist